X-Ray Imaging and Spectroscopy Mission: Changes from Hitomi

-The X-ray Imaging and Spectroscopy Mission will be one of the first projects for ISAS to place a separate project manager (PM) and a primary investigator (PI).
-This measure was taken as part of ISAS's reform in project management to prevent the recurrence of the Hitomi accident.
-In traditional ISAS missions, the PM was also responsible for tasks that would typically be allocated to PI's in a NASA mission.
+The X-ray Imaging and Spectroscopy Mission is one of the first projects for ISAS to have a separate project manager (PM) and primary investigator (PI).
+This is part of ISAS's reform in project management to prevent the recurrence of the Hitomi accident.
+In traditional ISAS missions, the PM was also responsible for tasks that would typically be allocated to PIs in a NASA mission.

-A team of astronomers from GSFC suggests pairing the XRISM satellite with a source satellite containing radioactive sources.
-XRISM will observe the source sat to conduct absolute calibration of its telescopes, thus functioning as an in-orbit X-ray "standard candle".
-With its broad effective area, the telescope could potentially establish several standard candles in the sky by observing constant celestial sources.
-If this concept proves successful, later missions such as ATHENA and Lynx may have their own source sats.